 Due to rising unemployment levels and furloughs during the COVID-19 pandemic, there was an intrinsic loss of health benefits for many Americans.
 With an ICHRA, employees have the option to take their benefits with them when, and if, they leave the company.
 The employer stops contributing towards the premium upon the employee’s termination and the employee takes on the responsibility of paying the full premium for their individual medical insurance.
 ICHRAs offer a sense of security for employees who may be concerned about an uncertain future or losing their benefits.

 How does ICHRA work for large companies?
-Trovia makes it easy!
+Nexben makes it easy!

 Large companies may want to avoid the HR headache of switching to a new benefits system.
-That’s where Trovia, powered by Nexben, comes in.
-Trovia’s end-to-end solution means making the switch to an ICHRA couldn’t be easier (or more rewarding).
-Employees can shop for, compare and enroll in plans directly within the Trovia marketplace and employers receive a monthly consolidated bill for all employees’ plans.
-Then, Trovia handles the rest, including directing premium payments to each carrier.
-Read more on how Trovia works here.
+That’s where Nexben comes in.
+Our end-to-end solution means making the switch to an ICHRA couldn’t be easier (or more rewarding).
+Employees can shop for, compare and enroll in plans directly within our ICHRA marketplace and employers receive a monthly consolidated bill for all employees’ plans.
+Then, Nexben handles the rest, including directing premium payments to each carrier.
+Read more on how Nexben’s ICHRA works here.